Farukh-AVA/QMS/README.md

 # QMS
-Queue Management System for small businesses
+Queue Management System for small businesses with messaging and database